stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 walls of consciousness.

   Thus autumn found me, and what I had gained from the sea was lost back into it.
-Autumn on the beaches&mdash;a drear time betokened by no scarlet leaf nor any other accustomed sign.
+Autumn on the beaches--a drear time betokened by no scarlet leaf nor any other accustomed sign.
 A frightening sea which changes not, though man changes.
-There was only a chilling of the waters, in which I no longer cared to enter&mdash;a further darkening of the pall-like sky, as if eternities of snow were waiting to descend upon the ghastly waves.
+There was only a chilling of the waters, in which I no longer cared to enter--a further darkening of the pall-like sky, as if eternities of snow were waiting to descend upon the ghastly waves.
 Once that descent began, it would never cease, but would continue beneath the white and the yellow and the crimson sun and beneath that ultimate small ruby which shall yield only to the futilities of night.
 The once friendly waters babbled meaningfully at me, and eyed me with a strange regard; yet whether the darkness of the scene were a reflection of my own broodings, or whether the gloom within me were caused by what lay without, I could not have told.
-Upon the beach and me alike had fallen a shadow, like that of a bird which flies silently overhead&mdash;a bird whose watching eyes we do not suspect till the image on the ground repeats the image in the sky, and we look suddenly upward to find that something has been circling above us hitherto unseen.
+Upon the beach and me alike had fallen a shadow, like that of a bird which flies silently overhead--a bird whose watching eyes we do not suspect till the image on the ground repeats the image in the sky, and we look suddenly upward to find that something has been circling above us hitherto unseen.